shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 ## Control Transfer Instructions

 Remember those old movies where computers were fed with long tapes of instructions?
-As surprising as it sounds, today's lightning-fast CPUs still fundamentally work by executing instructions coming from a sequence of bytes in memory.
+Surprisingly, today's lightning-fast CPUs still work similarly, but executing instructions coming from a sequence of bytes in memory.
 We call this sequence the _instruction stream_, and the unique position of each instruction an _address_.
 As we saw in the previous article, the address of the instruction currently being executed is stored in the `rip` register, which is why we call it the _instruction pointer_.

 Imagining the instruction stream as an array whose indices are the addresses[^1], the execution of a program in pseudo-code would read something like this:
 ```
-while (!exited) {
+while not exited
   // Fetch the instruction at `registers.rip`
   instruction = instruction_stream[registers.rip]
   // Execute the instruction and return the